ZainNassir/ZainNassir/README.md

 <h3><strong>Aspiring software developer</strong></h3>

 <p>
-I'm a masters student at Queen Mary's University, studying <strong>Computer Science Masters Conversion.</strong>
+I'm a masters student at Queen Mary's University, studying <strong>Computer Science MSc.</strong>
 Alongside that, I’m also a full-time flight attendant with British Airways, an airline I’m beyond proud to work for.
 On my coding journey, I’m focused on developing projects and working toward my first developer role.
 </p><br>